-OPT0= FMP\R Flash memory read-out protection Read-out protection, when selected, provides a protection against Program Memory content extraction and against write access to Flash memory.
+OPT0= FMP R Flash memory read-out protection Read-out protection, when selected, provides a protection against Program Memory content extraction and against write access to Flash memorv.

-Erasing the option bytes when the FMP\R option is selected causes the whole user memory to be erased first, and the device can be reprogrammed.
-Refer to Section 7.3.1 on page 37 and the ST7 Flash Programming Reference Manual for more details.
+Erasing the option bytes when the FMP R option is selected causes the whole user memory to be erased first, and the device can be reprogrammed.
+Refer to Section 4.3.1 and the ST7 Flash Programming Reference Manual for more details.